microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

   one that streams into an OpenTelemetry backend while the other goes into a Flight Recorder.
-* An Adapter allows the adaptation of existing non-OpenTelemetry and often platform-specific telemetry  nto the OpenTelemetry pipeline.
+* An Adapter allows the adaptation of existing non-OpenTelemetry and often platform-specific telemetry into the OpenTelemetry pipeline.
 For example, syslog, LTTng, or ETW on Windows.

 ## What is a Processor{.unlisted .unnumbered}